section-engineering-education/engineering-education/content/articles/using-text-databases-in-python/index.md

 We finally write the updated employees list back to the file.

 ### Conclusion
 Text files can serve a variety of purposes.
 You can use them to store simple text and even structured data.
-You can parse the text files to get back the structured data, for use inside your program.
+You can parse the text files to get back the structured data, for use in your program.

 It's important to note that when parsing integers, you have to convert them back to integers using the `str()` method.

 JSON files can be used to store structured data in a human-readable format.
 They don't need parsing, as the `json` module provides a simple way to read and write JSON files.

 It's also important to note that you can't rely on these files when working with a high-speed application.
-In such cases, a database is a better choice.
+In such cases, a database would be an optimal choice.

 ### Further reading
 1. [JSON encoder and decoder - Python3 Docs](https://docs.python.org/3/library/json.html#json.JSONEncoder)
 2. [Python object serialization with  Pickle- Python3 Docs](https://docs.python.org/3/library/pickle.html)